General Guidelines for when your student should Not Report to School

 Runny nose/Cold Symptoms

-You Suspect Any Type of Illness/Infection
+You Suspect Illness/Infection